wearemothership/react-fast-scroll-pdf/README.md

 export default App;
 ```
 ### Medium difficulty - use the inidividual components
 This is something that you may wish to do if you want to apply your own styles or get access to the individual components to sort layout out in your own way.
-Here you're going to the the
+Here you're going to use the
 components along with the hook to give you lots of control over how you display the PDF.

 #### Note